Concept | Model maintenance

 By default, the Metric to Focus dropdown is set to ROC AUC.
 Because of this, a model version will display its ROC AUC and ROC AUC Drift metrics.
 You can change the Metric to Focus at any time.

-To discover more model metrics, you can look at the Model metrics tab in the Details panel.
+To see multiple model metrics at once, you can look at the Model metrics tab in the Details panel.

 Dataiku Govern screenshot highlighting the review and delegate buttons in the review step of the workflow.